EECS3311F24/Checkmate/doc/sprint1/sprint1.md

 Participants: Werner, Jaimin, Monica, Flavio

-As detailed in the PRM.md, for sprint 1 we have planed to work on the following user stories:
+As detailed in the PRM.md, for sprint 1 we have planed to work on the following user stories for the duration of sprint 1:

 Guest Play
   Allows users to play a match of chess without creating an account, ensuring accessibility for casual users.